vivekkumartri/Amazon-fine-food-sentiment-analysis-after-finetune-BERT-base-Model/README.md

 **Usage:**

-To run the code and interact with the sentiment analysis demo:
+To run the code and interact with the sentiment analysis :

 1. Open `amazon_finefood_sentiment_analysis_interface.ipynb`.
 2. Set the file path to `sentiment_analysis_finetune_bert.pkl`.